Igbo Christian music

-Igbo Christian Music (also referred to as Igbo gospel music) is an Igbo traditional musical genre written, performed, and sung to narrate or express Christian faith, values, or topics.
-The genre is vibrant and spiritually uplifting.
-It combines Christian religious themes such as Praise, hymnals, worship, and other Christian themes with traditional Igbo musical/cultural versions or elements.
-It reflects the fusion of faith, cultural identity, and musical expression within the Igbo Christian community.
+Igbo Christian Music (also referred to as Igbo gospel music) is an Igbo traditional musical genre written, performed, and sung to narrate or express Christian faith.
+The genre combines Christian religious themes such as praise, hymnals, worship, and other Christian themes with traditional Igbo musical/cultural versions or elements.
+It reflects the fusion of faith and culture within the Igbo Christian community.

 History

 The History of Igbo Christian music can be traced to the 19th century when Christian missionaries would translate Christian hymnals into the Igbo language.
 Some Igbo converts also composed their hymns in Igbo, using local tunes and rhythms.